 Development of advanced German skills in reading, writing, speaking, and listening through a study of contemporary issues of the German-speaking countries since World War I, as reflected in essays and articles.
-Prerequisite: GER 217 or consent of department chair.
+Prerequisite: GER 217 or consent of the instructor.

 322 SURVEY OF GERMAN LITERATURE

+3 sem. hrs.
-Reading and discussion of representative works of the most important authors from the early 19th century to the present.
-Prerequisite: GER 211 or consent of department chair.

-385 SELECTED TOPICS IN GERMAN LITERATURE OR CULTURE
+Reading and discussion of representative works of the most important authors from the early nineteenth century to the present.
+Prerequisite: GER 211 or consent of the instructor.
+385 SELECTED TOPICS IN GERMAN LITERATURE OR CULTURE 3 sem. hrs.

 Intensive study of a theme, genre, including film, group of authors, or a single major writer in German literature.
-Prerequisite: Two courses on German literature.
-May be repeated if content different.

-424 STUDIES IN THE GERMAN LANGUAGE 3 sem. hrs.
+May be repeated if content is different.
+Prerequisite: GER 211 or consent of instructor.
+454 STUDIES IN GERMAN CULTURE AND CIVILIZATION 3 sem. hrs.